replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

     For more information about the `kots install` command, see [install](../reference/kots-cli-install) in the kots CLI documentation.

-## Installing in High Availability Mode
+## Installing with High Availability Mode

 Both online and air gap installations can be installed in high availability (HA) mode with the Kubernetes installer.